force1267/bricks/README.md

 ```bash
 PORT=3000 SECRET=keyboardcat2 node index.js
 ```
-you shouldn't need any initial function as you can install functions from dashboard the SECRET is used inside master's dashboard to connect to this new machine.
+you shouldn't need any initial function. you can install functions from master's dashboard.

+the SECRET is used inside master's dashboard to connect to this new machine.

 connect using master's dashboard